 God knew my every thought.
 He knew the desires of my heart.
 To Him, I was an open book.
 There was nothing I could say or think that he did not already know.
 Therefore, being angry with God was impossible to hide.

 All of my beautiful and eloquent prayers were shallow and dishonest.
 The only person I had fooled with my pious prayers was myself.

 I felt foolish.
 How could I have missed this simple truth?

 I asked God to forgive me for my anger toward Him.
-I thanked him for his forgiveness, and I began to praise him for his provision and protection.
+I thanked him for his forgiveness and began praising him for his provision and protection.